beginning of content

 Key facts

-• Grommets are tiny ventilation tubes that are put inside the eardrum to prevent a build-up of fluid.
+• Grommets are tiny tubes that are put inside the eardrum to stop fluid building up in your ear.

-• They are needed if someone has a lot of ear infections that have caused ‘glue ear’.
+• They are needed if you have a lot of middle ear infections.

-• A person will need to go to a hospital to have grommets put in.
-They need minor surgery under general anaesthetic.
+• You will need to go to a hospital to have grommets put in.

 • Grommets usually fall out by themselves after 6 to 12 months.